What is Prāṇa?

 Cognate concepts

-Qi (Chinese), ki (Japanese), pneuma (Greek), ruach (Hebrew, breath/spirit) and mana (Polynesian) are all close cousins of prāṇa.
-Each tradition has its own technical taxonomy and practical interventions, but the underlying intuition — that something flows in the body and conditions both physiology and consciousness — is unusually consistent across cultures that did not share an origin.
-Modern medicine treats this as folk psychophysiology; the contemplative traditions treat it as direct observation.
+Qi (Chinese), ki (Japanese), pneuma (Greek), ruach (Hebrew, meaning breath or spirit), and mana (Polynesian) are close cousins of prāṇa.
+Each tradition has its own technical taxonomy and its own practical interventions.
+What is striking is how consistent the underlying intuition is across cultures that did not share a common origin: something flows in the body and conditions both physiology and consciousness.
+Modern medicine classifies this as folk psychophysiology.
+The contemplative traditions treat it as direct observation.

 Practice